Energy Recovery Watermakers — Running a Watermaker on Solar and Batteries

 - Adam Morris

-- 8 min read
+- 10 min read

 There's a big allure to the Energy Recovery—or "ER"—watermakers, namely the promise to use a fraction of the power per gallon/liter.
 "Save 75-80% energy per liter/gallon!" is prominently featured on every ER manufacturer's marketing materials.
+Sounds like some real world testing on Connie is in order!

 Long story short, we decided to test out a Schenker Smart 60, and found that the claims can be true, but strangely not under the advertised circumstances.